Founder & CEO

 Wazenn, Nithesh was an US liaison to the research wing of a multinational company, who turned to be homeless, lived in the streets of New Jersey, kidnapped, lost immigration status, became illegal, got debarred from entering United States for ten years and lost footing in society.
 Eventually challenged his difficulties and established life in United States.

 Mr. Wazenn working with Labor Racketeering Division in a fraud investigation helped over 146 international students regain their valid immigration status and back wages from a fraudulent employer.
-Mr. Wazenn lobbied for fortune 500, discrete manufacturing, oil & gas, and telecommunication companies across United States, Europe and Asia-Pacific regions and practiced as a paralegal specializing in business laws and Immigration.
-As of January 06th 2017, Wazenn, Nithesh resigned from all his professional activities and went out to start as an entrepreneur, and still continue to be an active chairman of the Wazenn foundation.
+Mr. Wazenn has operational expertise across discrete manufacturing, oil & gas, and telecommunication companies in United States, Europe and Asia-Pacific regions and practiced as a paralegal specializing in business laws and Immigration.
+As of January 06th 2017, Wazenn, Nithesh resigned from all his professional activities and went out to start as a climate change entrepreneur, and failed due to governmental regulations.
+Currently, he is working in operations in the Blockchain and revenue systems space for financial systems groups.

 Attorney Omar Qadeer was born and raised in New York with his family having South Asian heritage.
 After completing his bachelors and masters in Psychology at the University of Buffalo, he continued his education by obtaining his law degree (Juris Doctor) and a second master’s degree (Criminal justice, MS).